nicolas-angarita/Risk-Based-Insurance-Premium-Modeling/README.md

  - Create at least two hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, document any findings and takeaways that are observed.

 ### Model Data
- - Establish a baseline accuracyusing Logoistic Regression
+ - Establish a baselin.
+The baseline model will consist of predicting the average insurance charge for all individuals.
+Model performance to be measured using RMSE.

- - Create and train at least four classification models
+ - Create and train at least four regression models

  - Evaluate models on train and validate datasets